jullienl/HPE-COM-baremetal/readme.md

   - At the right date and time to support the various time-dependent playbook operations.

-    > **Note**: Ensure that your machine's clock is synchronized using NTP before invoking playbooks.
+    > **Note**: Ensure that your Ansible machine's clock is accurately synchronized.
+This synchronization is essential for time-sensitive playbook operations, such as task monitoring operations, which use time-based activity filtering.
+This check must be performed before running any playbook associated with this project.
+If the time isn't right, these playbooks might not work as expected.
+It is highly recommended to use NTP (Network Time protocol) for synchronizing the Ansible Control node's time.

 - A web server containing ISO images of the various operating systems to be provisioned.
 For Windows provisioning, a custom WinPE image must be created and supplied.
 See below for more details.